TruptiAShetty/Devlop/env/vpc/README.md

            terraform workspace new dev

--After creation of the terraform workspace dev then we can proceed with a command "terraform workspace show" it show in which workspace are we in.
+- After creation of the terraform workspace dev then we can proceed with a command "terraform workspace show" it show in which workspace are we in.

                    terraform workspace show
 -  Then we can excute the command terraform plan it will shows after are the resources going to implement in the aws console.